-Term Life, Standalone Total and Permanent Disablement, Flexible Linking Plus, Children's Benefit, Needlestick Benefit, and the insurance policy issued by the Insurer to WSAL under Term Life as Superannuation are included in Westpac Life No. 1 Statutory Fund.
-All other Westpac Protection Plans products in this Policy are included in the Westpac Life No. 4 Statutory Fund.
+Term Life, Standalone Total and Permanent Disablement, Flexible Linking Plus, Children's Benefit, Needlestick Benefit, and the insurance policy issued by the Insurer to WSAL under Term Life as Superannuation are included in the Westpac Life No. 1 Statutory Fund.
+All other Policies are included in the Westpac Life No. 4 Statutory Fund.
 We pay your benefits from these funds.
 The money in the funds is regulated under the Life Insurance Act 1995.